 [Section 23 amended by No. 6 of 1996 s.
 5.]

-24. Breaking glass etc.
+24. Breaking glass etc., offence

 Any person who breaks any glass, metal or earthenware, or causes any glass, metal or earthenware to be broken, on any land or into any waters, commits an offence unless the glass, metal or earthenware, as the case may be, is broken —